Befitting for your bone health

 Food sources: Green leafy vegetables, cabbage, lettuce, cauliflower, eggs, and chicken breast.

 Exercise: Exercise regularly especially weight-bearing activity and muscle-strengthening exercise promises to be protective against muscle and bone loss.
-Exercise helps in bone-building during childhood and maintains bone during adulthood and later in life.
+Exercise helps in bone-building during childhood and maintains bone during adulthood and beyond.

 What to avoid